 New Nissan LEAF prices announcedJanuary 2, 2018

-The pricing has been announced for the full model range of the new Nissan LEAF, which now has a 235 mile range.
+The new Nissan LEAF prices has been announced for the full model range, which now has a 235 mile range.

 With first customer deliveries of the New LEAF starting in February 2018, entry-grade Visia models are available from just £21,990, rising to £33,655 for range-topping fully equipped Tekna grade versions.

-The full range pricing below includes the £4,500 Government Plug-in Car Grant which is offered to the lowest emission vehicles.
+The Nissan LEAF prices below includes the £4,500 Government Plug-in Car Grant which is offered to the lowest emission vehicles.

 - Visia – From £21,990